jewelsofthought/neshama/site/posts/parashot/Shemini.md

 Focusing on the _heavenly_ aspect of the _fire_, I ask similar questions.

-{Note: Perhaps part of the training of the _Kohan Ha'Gadol_ is to teach him how to know when the _heavenly fire_ has descended, for it is not a fire that flames and burns.
+{NOTE: Perhaps part of the training of the _Kohan Ha'Gadol_ is to teach him how to know when the _heavenly fire_ has descended, for it is not a fire that flames and burns.
 This is also hinted at in the manner in which Nadav and Abihu died, with their clothes intact.
 See below [n10:1](#sacrifice-of-the-sons-n101)}

 ֨### Fell on their faces (n9_24)